spollard/josh-works.github.io/_drafts/turing_prework_01_intro.md

 You might be thinking:
 > Josh.
 This already sounds like a lot of work.
 I just finished my prework, and I know Turing's gonna be brutal.
 Why should I do all of this _optional_ work, instead of enjoying my last few days of freedom?

 Good question.
-The answer is a digression into the topic of _tortured analogies involving screw bits_,  _how to learn hard things_, and _why you should do drills_.
+The answer is a digression into the topics of:
+- lumberjacks

-## How to learn hard things
+- how to learn hard things
+- why you should do drills

+## Driving Screws

 If I handed you a `spax` screw, and told you I'd pay you $1000 to screw it into a piece of wood, and then handed you a Phillips screw driver, what would you do?